-The Public Services open submission program is designed to meet unique, immediate needs in a community.
-Single locality-led projects can receive up to \$250,000 in funding, or up to \$1,000,000 for regional public service projects.
-The Housing Rehabilitation Scattered Site program is aimed at improving LMI-occupied housing units to DHCD Housing Quality Standards.
+Regional Water/Wastewater projects are designed address water and wastewater improvements on a regional scale.
+Funding for these projects is to limited to \$3 million for those involving two localities and \$3.5 million for those involving 3 or more localities.
+The Scattered Site Housing Rehabilitation program is aimed at improving LMI-occupied housing units to DHCD Housing Rehab Standards.
 Scattered site housing projects must meet a 100% LMI benefit.
-Open Submission projects will receive funding on an open, first-come, first-served basis between July 1, 2023, and December 30, 2023.
-Projects that meet one or more CDBG national objectives and meet the below stated criteria will be offered an award as long as funds are still available.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Grant administration manuals and the CDBG Program design are available from the DHCD website or by request.
+(CDBG only) Grant administration manuals and the CDBG Program Design Manual are available from the DHCD website or by request.
 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other Not applicable community-based organizations).
-(HOPWA only)
+(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) Not applicable